Kinto/kinto/docs/tutorials/authentication-github.rst

 Cache the token validation
 ''''''''''''''''''''''''''

-Using the following snippet you can cache the association between a token and the user id, in order to avoid requesting Github each time.
+Using the following snippet you can cache the association between a token and the user id, in order to avoid making a request to Github each time.

 It uses Kinto's internal cache backend, if configured: